danielgormly/drone-plugin-kube/README.md

 A simple Drone plugin for updating Kubernetes Deployments from templates & ConfigMaps from files.
 Follows from [vallard/drone-kube](https://github.com/vallard/drone-kube) but with dependency management, up-to-date client-go, docs updated to Drone 1.0.0 syntax, examples and a different structure.
 This plugin will create a deployment if it doesn't currently exist.

+This plugin supports deployments, configmaps, ingresses, and services.

 Usage: See [drone.md](./drone.md)

 ## Deployment templates